rashmikaslikar/ELT_pipeline/Task_A.md

 - Observation
   - There are distinct peaks in energy consumption during specific hours, particularly around 1 PM, 3 PM, 6 PM, 7 PM and 10 PM.
 The highest peak appears around 10 PM.
 - Potential Hypothesis
   - The hourly energy consumption pattern suggests that there may be scheduled activities or automated processes occurring at these specific times.
-For example, the high energy use at 10 PM could indicate a nightly process, such as data backups, machinery shutdown routines, or heating/cooling systems kicking in during off-hours.
-The spike at 1 PM may correspond to lunchtime activities or a specific production shift.
+For example, the high energy use at 10 PM could indicate a nightly process, such as data backups, machinery shutdown routines, or heating/cooling systems.
+The spike at 1 PM may correspond to lunchtime activities.

 #### Unit "1db7649e-9342-4e04-97c7-f0ebb88ed1f8"